Keycap Crash Course: Everything You Need To Know About CORSAIR Keycaps

 ABS – What is it?

 ABS or polyacrylonitrile-butadiene-styrene is a very versatile polymer used in a wide range of applications.
 It’s also the most commonly used plastic for keycaps.
 ABS is relatively strong, lightweight, and easy to work with, making it an ideal candidate for mass production.
 ABS is the industry standard for keycaps, and a great choice for most people.
 However, ABS can wear down over time and become “shiny”, and it is slightly more prone to discoloration from UV light or solvents like acetone.
-From a manufacturing standpoint, ABS keycaps are single injection molded and dyed the desire color.
-Then letters are then either screen-printed or laser-etched to the surface of the keycap.
+From a manufacturing standpoint, ABS keycaps are single injection molded and either dyed or screen-printed the desire color.
+Then, the legends are either screen-printed or laser-etched to the surface of the keycap.

 PBT Doubleshot – What is it?

 PBT or polybutylene terephthalate is a polymer that’s often used as an electrical insulator, for example, in automotive electrical connectors, but it also has many other uses.
 PBT has very high wear resistance and it’s also resistant to UV discoloration, which are both highly desirable qualities for parts under constant use, such as keycaps for a keyboard.
-Our ), and since it’s very wear resistant, the keys are less likely to become shiny and smooth under normal use.
+PBT also has a slightly grainy texture (shown below), and since it’s very wear resistant, the keys won’t become shiny and smooth under normal use.

 Enlarged to show texture of PBT material